Roof Repair in New Philadelphia, OH

 Schedule a Free Roof Inspection in New Philadelphia

 Schedule a free inspection.
 Platinum Home Exteriors will document the failure point, assess the deck under the damaged section, and deliver a written estimate before any work begins.
 Following the March 15, 2026 wind event, fall is not the only window.
 Any home that lost shingles or sustained ridge damage in that storm should be inspected now, before further exposure compounds the damage.
 All work is backed by the Industry Leading Craftsmanship Warranty.
-Call (330) 275-0935, or see all Ohio roofing services See our Ohio page.
+Call (330) 275-0935, or see all Ohio roofing services See our Ohio roofing services page